This is different from the workspace-wide Softr MCP

 How permissions work

 When an AI client connects, it does so as a signed-in user of your app, not as an admin and not as the app itself.
 Everything the assistant can see or do is capped by what that user could already do in the app’s interface.
 The MCP server never grants extra access.
-Concretely, the assistant’s capabilities are derived from the blocks you’ve built into the app:| What the app contains | What the assistant can do |
+Concretely, the assistant’s capabilities are derived from the blocks you’ve built into the app:

 - If there’s no block for a table, the assistant can’t touch that table, even if the underlying data source contains it.